 The above is a great shortlist of the best EHR software for a small practice, but with any system, there’s bound to be some growing pains as you get your new infrastructure up and running.

-If you’re confused about the implementation process, we recommend working with an HIPAA-compliant EHR solutions provider like True North.
+If you’re confused about the implementation process, we recommend working with a HIPAA-compliant EHR solutions provider like True North.
 We are experts in procuring, identifying, implementing and managing the right EHR systems for small practices.

 We’ve implemented thousands of successful healthcare IT projects over the past 14 years and have over 100 hospitals and practices under management.

-Aside from choosing the right system from the outset, the ongoing support of an experienced service provider is the best way to ensure you derive the maximum value from your EHR investment.
+Aside from choosing the right system from the outset, the ongoing EMR support of an experienced service provider is the best way to ensure you derive the maximum value from your EHR investment.
 Contact True North today for an in-depth review of the best EHR system options for your business.